 Beyond these symptoms, unrelieved stress “leads to a condition called distress — a negative stress reaction.”
 What does this mean?
-Basically, the internal balance of your body has been disturbed.
+The internal balance of your body has been disturbed.
 When this happens, you may experience a new set of more serious symptoms such as elevated blood pressure, chest pain, and sexual dysfunction.
-On top of that, many people suffer emotional symptoms as well including “depression, panic attacks, or other forms of anxiety and worry.”
+On top of that, many people suffer emotional symptoms as well, including “depression, panic attacks, or other forms of anxiety and worry.”

 How to Alleviate Stress

-While stress is incredibly prevalent in our lives it doesn’t mean we can’t find healthy and effective ways to manage it.
-Here are a few proven ways that have been shown to alleviate stress.
+While stress is incredibly prevalent in our lives, it doesn’t mean we can’t find healthy and effective ways to manage it.
+Here are a few proven methods that have been shown to alleviate stress.

-Exercise naturally stresses our bodies in a physical way.
+Exercise naturally physically stresses our bodies.
 When we stress our bodies, this gives our mental stress a bit of a break.
 It’s been shown that “people who exercise regularly are less likely to experience anxiety than those who don’t exercise.”
-With that said, the strongest benefits come from regular exercise, therefore the one time only run, gym workout or yoga class won’t completely cut it for reducing overall stress.
+With that said, the strongest benefits come from regular exercise.
+Therefore, the one-time run, gym workout, or yoga class won’t completely cut it for reducing overall stress.

-There are three factors that make exercise a great stress-reducing remedy: stress hormones, sleep, and confidence.
+Three factors make exercise a great stress-reducing remedy: stress hormones, sleep, and confidence.
 First off, “exercise lowers your body’s stress hormones … in the long run,” and “it also helps release endorphins, which are chemicals that improve your mood and act as natural painkillers.”
-Sleep is necessary for all bodily functions due to the fact that it gives your brain a rest.
+Sleep is necessary for all bodily functions because it gives your brain a rest.
 Exercise has been shown to “improve your sleep quality, which can be negatively affected by stress and anxiety.”
 Lastly, exercise has been linked to a feeling of both competence and confidence, which can lead to overall mental wellbeing.

 Healthy Eating Habits